-The District carries receivables net of an allowance for doubtful accounts, if applicable.
+The District carries receivables net of any allowance for doubtful accounts.
 Management evaluates the ability to collect the receivables based upon a combination of factors.
+At June 30, 2019, management determined that an allowance for doubtful accounts was not necessary.